Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 - a special circumstances exemption including caring for a dependent child with a disability, being subject to domestic violence, extremely high stress due to recent relationship breakdown, the death of an immediate family member and caring responsibilities.

 Increasingly, activity test requirements are being modified, rather than a complete exemption being allowed.
-In addition, people Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. to have a ‘partial The ability to understand and be held responsible by the law for your actions.
-It also refers to a person’s ability to understand and agree to something, such as to undergo medical treatment.
-Full legal capacity is reached at 18 years of age, when a child becomes an adult. to work’ (s 16B) are required to look for work of up to 25 hours per week but are deemed to fully meet the activity test if they undertake 15 hours of work per week.
-This decision is made after a job capacity assessment (see ‘Disability Support Pension’, above).
+In addition, people deemed to have a ‘partial capacity to work’ (s 16B) are required to look for work of up to 25 hours per week but are deemed to fully meet the activity test if they undertake 15 hours of work per week.
+This decision is made after a job-capacity assessment (see ‘Disability Support Pension’ in ‘Pensions‘).

 Employment Pathway Plans